CVE-2007-1860: mod_jk double-decoding

 This course details the exploitation of a vulnerability in mod_jk.

-By using this vulnerability it is possible to access the administration interface of a Tomcat server (Tomcat's manager).
+By using this vulnerability it's possible to access the administration interface of a Tomcat server (Tomcat's Manager).

 By using this access, we will see how an attacker can use default credentials to log in as an administrator and use this access to gain code execution on the server.